Celebrity politicians test voter interest in post-Trump era | Politics

 Celebrity politicians test voter interest in post-Trump era

 In California, former Olympian Caitlyn Jenner is running for governor.
-In Texas, Oscar-winning actor Matthew McConaughey is generating buzz as a potential candidate for governor.
+In Texas, Oscar-winning actor Matthew McConaughey has said he is considering a run for governor.
 In New York City, Andrew Yang, a businessman who gained fame during his quixotic 2020 presidential run, is a leading contender for the Democratic mayoral nomination.

 Each has the type of name recognition that other political newcomers would envy.
-But as they consider running some of the nation's largest and most complicated governments in the country, their lack of experience in public office could be a vulnerability.
+But as they consider running some of the nation's largest and most complicated governments, their lack of experience in public office could be a vulnerability.
 That's especially true after the tumult of the Trump era, when the reality television star-turned-president often spent more time raging about his media coverage than managing the federal bureaucracy.

 But Rob Stutzman, a GOP consultant in the state who advised Schwarzenegger's winning recall campaign, said there are key differences between Jenner and Schwarzenegger, who was then arguably the biggest movie star in the world.